 Many people stay like this: generally too anxious, feeling apprehensive and 'on-edge' frequently.

-attacks, irrational fears and phobias, obsessive thoughts and compulsive behaviours, even severe depression.
+worrying, panic attacks, irrational fears and phobias, obsessive thoughts and compulsive behaviours, even severe

 The Collins English Dictionary describes anxiety as "a state of uneasiness or tension caused by apprehension of possible